Ryeberg

 Um… no. Germany thrashed England in the Round of 16: 4-1.
 “If The Few had defended as badly as England we’d all be speaking German now,” said the Daily Mail.
 Woeful, dire, failure, rout, said the other papers.

 As in the past, England were victims of cruel injustice when a legitimate goal was not given.
-The three men in the world who did not see Lampard’s shot cross the line, namely the Uruguayan match referees, were promptly sent packing by FIFA.
+The three men in the world who did not see Lampard’s shot cross the line, namely the Uruguayan match referees, were promptly sent packing by FIFA, and head ref Jorge Larrionda subsequently retired.
 Sepp Blatter apologized.
 All too little too late.
 England were robbed once again!
 Of a 4-2 defeat.

 10) Anyone For Tennis?

 Crestfallen England fans could distract themselves with their very own tennis tournament.
-A slightly unusual one this year: For the first time in eight years, Roger Federer will not be gliding onto Wimbledon Centre Court for the final.
+A slightly unusual one in 2010: for the first time in eight years, Roger Federer did not glide onto Wimbledon Centre Court for the final.
 He lost to Thomas Berdych in the quarters.

 Well, he’s a man, and a man can lose his composure.